trailofbits/algo/README.md

         If prompted, install the Command Line Developer Tools and re-run the above command.

-        See [Deploy from macOS](docs/deploy-from-macos.md) for information on installing Python 3 on macOS versions prior to Catalina.
+        For macOS versions prior to Catalina, see [Deploy from macOS](docs/deploy-from-macos.md) for information on installing Python 3 .

     - **Linux:** Recent releases of Ubuntu, Debian, and Fedora come with Python 3 already installed.
 Make sure your system is up-to-date and install the supporting package(s):
         * Ubuntu and Debian: